Bims-001/HR-dashboard-Summary/README.md

 # Demographics
-The Demographics section should offer insights into the composition of the workforce, including:
+The Demographics section offer insights into the composition of the workforce, including:

 Present the gender ratio in the company.
 Visualize the distribution of employees across age groups and education levels.